Mickey's Rival: Plot

-Mortimer taunts the bull, making it angry.
-Mortimer then sees the pen's gate open, and immediately yelps, scared out of his wits, and runs away, and the bull ends up on the warpath against him.
-Mortimer drops the blanket over Minnie and flees in his sports car, leaving Minnie to deal with the bull alone.
-Minnie runs away with the blanket still over her and climbs a tree.
-Mickey and his car hear this.
+Mortimer continues to taunt the bull before seeing the pen's gate is open.
+He immediately yelps and runs away with the bull in hot pursuit, before cowardly dropping the blanket over Minnie and fleeing in his sports car, leaving Minnie to deal with the bull herself.
+After Mickey and his jalopy hear Minnie’s fearful shriek and see her up a tree, both decide to fight the bull off for her.

-Mickey manages to stop the bull, getting stuck under it in the process.
-Mickey bites the bull's tail, making it jump and allowing him to get out.
+Mickey manages to stop the bull, but gets himself stuck under it, freeing himself by biting the bull’s tail.
 While trying to get Minnie down from the tree, the bull charges at them again.
-Mickey manages to get out of the way as it rams into the tree, making Minnie fall down again before climbing back up.
-Mickey then fights the bull with the red blanket, only to get wrapped up in it and is unable to run fast enough to get away.
-He does manage to avoid the bull by grabbing a branch with his mouth, but he is forced to retreat again as the bull turns around, crawling to get away.
+Mickey manages to flee its path as it rams into the tree, causing Minnie to fall before climbing back to safety.
+Mickey then uses the red blanket to fight the bull, only to get himself wrapped up in it, thus limiting his mobility.
+He grabs a tree branch with his mouth out of desperation, but is forced to retreat again by crawling like a caterpillar as the bull turns around.

-Mickey's car suddenly sees its owner in danger and saves him by pushing it aside before being chased by the bull itself.
-When the bull turns its attention back to Mickey, the car again saves him by biting the bull's tail and leading it on a chase using its red taillight, tiring out the bull.
-It then uses its back wheels to splash mud over the bull.
-Meanwhile, Mickey tries to get a still frightened Minnie down from the tree, only for them to both fall.
-Their car catches them with the bull still in pursuit.
-The car then creates a cloud of dust around the bull, confusing it and allowing them to escape.
-While on their way home, Mickey asks Minnie if Mortimer is still funny.
-Minnie says no, and the pair shake hands, friends again.
+At this point, Mickey’s car sees its owner in danger and saves him by pushing it aside, just before being pursued by the bull itself.
+When the bull turns its attention back to Mickey, the car bites its tail and taunts it using its red taillight, then uses its back wheels to splash mud over the now-tired bull.
+Meanwhile, as Mickey tries to get a still-frightening Minnie down from the tree, the branch snaps, causing both to plummet to the ground.
+Luckily, the car catches them with the bull still in pursuit, then confuses it with a ring of dust before driving the couple away.
+On their way home, a disgruntled Mickey asks Minnie if Mortimer is still funny, to which she replies “no” before shaking Mickey’s hand gratefully.